wfailla/un-orchestrator/orchestrator/README_RESTAPI.md

 ## User authentication

-The universal node supports user authentication, which has to be enabled during the compilation of the module.
+The un-orchestrator supports user authentication, which has to be enabled through the configuration file of the module.
 In case this feature is turned on, all the interactions with the UN must start with an authentication message, which looks like the following:

     POST /login	HTTP/1.1